junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Castiel lowers his head sheepishly, "I'm flattered, Dean.
 If it's true, I have no problem giving away any and all of the light I have to save the angels.
 But sadly it is not, I'm hardly bright at all from angel standard right now, with all the extraction and revival."

 Dean can't help breathing out a short relief, not sure if he should feel glad or sorry for it.
-He murmurs a quick "Sorry" under the breath.
+He murmurs a quick "Sorry" under his breath.

 Sam is still staring at Cass.
 "Michael?" his brows fly to the sky.